athallabf/vagrant-mariadb/README.md

 ## Notes
 - Make sure to adjust resource allocation (CPU, memory) based on your system requirements.
 - Customize the `mariadb_setup.sh` script according to your specific MariaDB setup needs.

-Feel free to modify this `Vagrantfile` and accompanying configurations to suit your requirements.
-If you encounter any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.
-Happy coding!